Livius Andronicus

 Works

-Andronicus’ magnum opus was a translation of Homer’s Odyssey into Latin Saturnian verse (the Odusia), which became a standard textbook for Roman classrooms.
+Andronicus’ magnum opus was the Odusia, a translation of Homer’s Odyssey into Latin Saturnian verse.
 While it was a fairly literal translation, Andronicus adopted much of the epic to be suitable for a Roman audience.
 The names of gods and heroes were given Latin equivalents (e.g. Zeus = Iuppiter, Odysseus = Ulixes), and offensive or unflattering actions and titles were also replaced with innocuous ones.
 Thus Homer calls Patroclus a “counselor equal to the gods” (θεόφιν μήστωρ ἀτάλαντος, 3.110), but in Andronicus, he becomes merely “greatest and most-distinguished” (summus adprimus).

 Andronicus is also rightly credited with bringing the Hellenistic theater to Rome.
 Tarentum, his hometown, was famous for its dramatic festivals, and its theater seemed to have traveled with him.
-Unfortunately, his output is almost all lost.
+Unfortunately, his output is nearly completely lost.
 Of his tragedies, 40 verses and eight titles are known: AchillesAegisthusAndromedaAiax Mastigophorus (lit.
 “Ajax the Whip-Carrier”), DanaeEquos Troianus (lit.
 “The Trojan Horse”), Hermiona, and Tereus.
-Nonius reports two more, Andromeda and Antiopa (=Antiope), though many consider these actually written by Pacuvius.
-Varrois also aware of another which mentioned Teucer, though it is uncertain whether the tragedy was about him or someone else.
+Nonius reports two more, Andromeda and Antiopa (=Antiope), though many consider these to have actually been written by Pacuvius.
+Varro is also aware of another which mentioned Teucer, though that plays subject matter is uncertain.

-Three fabulae palliatae also exist under his name: GladiolusLudius, and either a Virgus or Verpus.
+Three fabulae palliatae also existed under his name: GladiolusLudius, and either a Virgus or Verpus.

 Andronicus was honored with the task of creating a hymn to Juno, called a partheneion (a hymn sung by young virgin girls, from the Greek παρθένος, parthenos “virgin girl, maiden”), for good omens during a particularly critical moment of the Second Punic War; nothing of it remains.